brunofds/personal-dataplatform/README.md

 - Build a endpoint to get fire alarms on specific regions
 - BUild a endpoint to get data about government contracts
 - Build a endpoint to create a DAG with a configuration file (yml)
+- Build a pipeline to warn supervisors e get their feedback
+  - E-mail server
+  - Slack
+- Use the LocalStack to test offline AWS Services